 - Spinal cord stimulation – An implanted device applies mild electric pulses to nerves, blocking pain signals before they reach the brain.

 There is no magic formula or miracle cure that guarantees you won’t get sciatica, but there are several strategies that can go along way toward keeping it at bay.

 - Regular Exercise – Focus particularly on strengthening your core.

 - Lift with your legs – Keep your back straight and hold whatever you’re lifting close to your body.

 - Maintain good sitting posture – Sit up straight while keeping your knees and hips level.

 - Don’t sit for too long – Get up and move around throughout the day.

-- Avoid or quit smoking – Smoking can accelerate disc degeneration.
+- Avoid or quit smoking – Smoking can diminish the body’s natural healing abilities and accelerate disc degeneration.

 Sciatica is a persistent nuisance, but don’t let it get the better of you.
 Know the facts, make the right moves, and leave sciatica in the dust!

 Get Relief from Sciatica Pain at Twin Cities Pain Clinic